 Let’s take a close look at each of these…

-An incredible 70% of your results are based on the subject line!
+An incredible 70% of our results are based on the subject line!

-You need to work harder on the subject line that on the actual Email.
-You have to get the attention of a person who is distracted by work, family, other marketing efforts, and social media updates and make them want to open your Email.
+Focus more on the subject line that on the actual Email.
+Get the attention of a person who is distracted by work, family, other marketing efforts, and social media updates and make them want to open the Email.

-- No more than three punctuation marks in your subject line.
+- No more than 3 punctuation marks in the subject line.

 - Never start the subject line with a number or a punctuation mark.

 - Avoid the word “Guaranteed” at all costs.